 The Miracle Benefits of Alpha Lipoic Acid

 Alpha lipoic acid (ALA) was discovered in the 1950’s and recognized as an antioxidant in the 1980’s.
 It plays an essential role in helping the body produce energy.
 It is necessary for aerobic life.
 Alpha Lipoic Acid only acts like an antioxidant when there is an excess of it in its free state in our cells.
-Since there is naturally little free circulating ALA in the body, one needs to supplement or have it injected into the body in order to have enough of it available for its protective, antioxidative effects.
+Since there is little free circulating ALA naturally in the body, one needs to supplement or have it injected into the body in order to have enough of it available for its protective, antioxidative effects.

-ALA boosts the activity of the entire antioxidant network so that when you take it as part of your treatments at Sunridge Medical, you’re also increasing your body’s level of vitamin E, vitamin C, CoQ10 and glutathione.
+ALA boosts the activity of the entire antioxidant network so that when you take it as part of your treatments at Sunridge Medical, you’re also increasing your body’s level of vitamin E, vitamin C, CoQ10, and glutathione.
 This helps deactivate a wide array of cell-damaging free radicals.

 Alpha Lipoic Acid and Cancer

 ALA has the ability to modify and regulate genetic expression.
-This is significant for cancer patients since ALA can turn off genes that spur the development of, or acceleration of, cancer without any signs of toxicity.
+This is significant for cancer patients since ALA can turn off genes that spur the development of, or accelerate cancer without any signs of toxicity.
 For example, research has shown that mice with malignant tumors given ALA had their life spans extended by 25%.

 Research on Alpha Lipoic Acid

 Lester Packer, Eric H. Witt, Hans Jürgen Tritschler, Alpha-lipoic acid as a biological antioxidant, Free Radical Biology and Medicine, Volume 19, Issue 2, 1995, Pages 227-250,